Aryan-Kanuparti/holiday-food-analysis/README.md

 1. Convert submitted date column to datetime.

-   - These two columns are both stored as objects initially, so we converted them into datetime to allow us conduct analysis on trends over time if needed.
+   - These two columns are both stored as objects initially, so I converted them into datetime to allow us conduct analysis on trends over time if needed.

 1. Drop unused columns